Contemporary vs modern dance

 Modern dance emerged at the beginning of the 20th century as a form of rebellion against the structured and precise nature of classical ballet and other traditional dances.
 It was fueled by dancers ‘need for personal expression and creativity, mirroring a wider cultural shift away from conventionality.

 Martha Graham stands out among these innovators with her creation of the Graham Technique.
 This method harnesses core muscular contractions followed by fluid releases to express intense emotional narratives through movement.
-Her approach revolutionized how emotions could be communicated in dance, providing performers with new ways to explore various aspects of human emotion and storytelling.
+Her approach revolutionized how emotions could be communicated in dance, providing performers new ways to explore various aspects of human emotion and storytelling.

 José Limón also made significant contributions by developing techniques that embrace gravity’s real pull, incorporating elements such as falling and rebounding, to craft performances rich in expressive motion.